jarrydkeir/node-redis-api/README.md

 * Postman collection
 * Add SSL capability
 * Add Auth methods (Basic) for API
-* Add Auth for Mongo
+* Add Auth for redis
 * add compression for storing in redis
-* force content-type and reject content-types that are not as the as the defined type
+* force content-type and reject content-types that are not as the defined type
 * Finish API doco
 * Error checking
 * pretty error messages